-This article addresses some established protocols in characterizing thermoplastics, whether they are homogeneous resins, alloyed or blended compositions, or highly modified thermoplastic composites.
-It begins with a description of various approaches used for the determination of molecular weight (MW) by viscosity measurements.
-This is followed by a discussion of the use of cone and plate and parallel plate geometries in determining the viscoelastic properties of a polymer melt.
-Details on some of the chromatographic techniques that allow determination of MW and MW distribution of polymers are then provided.
-The article concludes with information on three distinctive, but complementary operations of thermoanalytical techniques, namely differential scanning calorimetry, thermogravimetric analysis, and thermomechanical testing.
+This article addresses some established protocols for characterizing thermoplastics and whether they are homogeneous resins, alloyed, or blended compositions or highly modified thermoplastic composites.
+It begins with a discussion on characterizing mechanical, rheological, and thermal properties of polymer.
+This is followed by a section describing molecular weight determination using viscosity measurements.
+Next, the article discusses the use of cone and plate and parallel plate geometries in melt rheology.
+It then reviews the processes involved in the analysis of thermoplastic resins by chromatography.
+Finally, the article covers three operations of thermoanalysis, namely differential scanning calorimetry, thermogravimetric analysis, and thermomechanical testing.

 Download citation file: